squeemishly/practice_blogger/README.md

 For more on how Fastly works, [check our docs](https://docs.fastly.com/guides/basic-setup/getting-started-with-fastly)!

 The steps described below will outline how to setup Heroku to host this app and be your origin.
 Once the app is up and running through Fastly, you're free to test out how various features impact requests to this magnificent app!

+### Ruby

+This app uses Ruby version 2.5.0.
+If you don't have this installed on your machine, you'll need to install it.
+To do so, start by installing the Ruby Version Manager:

+1. Run `\curl -sSL https://get.rvm.io | bash` in your terminal.
+1. Run `rvm install 2.5.0` in your terminal.
+1. Run `bundle` to set up your gems.

+If you see an error similar to `Your Ruby version is 2.3.7, but your Gemfile specified 2.5.0`, run `rvm use 2.5.0` to force your machine to use the correct version of Ruby.

 ### AWS bucket